All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Lipovitan (100ml)

 Lipovitan is one of the longest-running Japanese energy drinks on the market, made by Taisho Pharmaceutical Company.
-Not only does it contain taurine as an active ingredient to stimulate the brain, it also has 50mg of caffeine per 100ml for that extra power.
+It contains taurine as an active ingredient to stimulate the brain and has 50mg of caffeine per 100ml for that extra power.

 Q&P KOWA α DRINK (100ml)